WSU-CDSC/Documentation/Captioning-Instructions.md

 #### Step 1: Open spreadsheet

-The SHN Transcription Sreadsheet is color coded to the represent status of each video regarding transcripts.
+The SHN Transcription Spreadsheet is color coded to the represent status of each video regarding transcripts.
 Pick one of the files that is marked as `Transcript Generated` (Yellow) and find this file in the `Unedited Transcripts` folder.

 ![Spreadsheet example](/Resources/transcript1.png)